ollop/gevakub/Go-Through/README.md

 <img src="teaser.PNG" width="1000">

 This repository contains the subjective data collected within the study described in the paper as well as the according analysis.
 See more details in the <a href="PaperGo-Through.pdf">paper</a>.

+<i>Reinhardt, J., & Wolf, K. (2020, March).
+Go-Through: Disabling Collision to Access Obstructed Paths and Open Occluded Views in Social VR.
+In Proceedings of the Augmented Humans International Conference (pp. 1-10).</i>